mojontwins/b166MP2/updates.md

 * [X] goats - I'll reuse my port in Infhell.
 * [X] cold cow
 * [X] black duck.
-* [ ] Werewolf
+* [X] Werewolf
-	* [ ] Spawn only on taigas.
+	* [X] Spawn only on forests.
-	* [ ] Can I make them only turn on full moon?
+	* [X] Can I make them only turn on full moon?
 Is that a thing in beta?
 It looks like it doesn't turn into a human at all in this version?
 I know that WW in 1.2.5 does.
 Maybe I need that one.
-* [ ] Wraith
+* [X] Wraith
-* [ ] I'll also introduce the means to name animals and make them not despawn.
+* [X] I'll also introduce the means to name animals and make them not despawn.
 	* ItemNametagSimple -> the item.
 	* GuiGiveName -> the gui.
 	* EntityCreature.setName -> the method to give name, and fired from `interact`:
-* [ ] Baobabs and Acacias in Savannas.
+* [X] Baobabs and Acacias in Savannas.
 But with new wood and leaves types!
+	* [X] Adapt system from Inslands - EnumTreeType, but only for new tree types and using new LogEx1, SaplingEx1, LeavesEx1 and add 4 variants per class so I can keep using 4bit metas.
+		* [/] First need to add the IBlockWithSubtypes shit and convert all blocks with subtypes.
+I.e. lazy conversion = when needed.
+		* [X] Write correct info for vanilla values for Oak, Birch, Taiga, Huge.
+		* [X] Use treegens from Inslands for Oak, Birch, Taiga, Huge.
+		* [X] Add itemStackDropped new logic to Block.
+		* [X] Adapt log, leaves, sapling to EnumTreeTypes for vanilla trees.
+		* [X] Add new log, leaves, sapling classes starting with "Swamp".
+Add Swamp to EnumTreeTypes.
+Add the gen from Inslands.
+* [X] Baobab, Acacia, Swamp, Pine, Alder, Aspen, Eucalyptus & Cherry Tree.
+* [X] Light biome enhancements.

 ```java
 	@Override